CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module4/Module4.md

 <br>

-## Add a Main method to Animal.java.`(2pts)`
+### Add a Main method to Animal.java.`(2pts)`
 * Select or Discover an exotic animal subspecies.
 Using **Google** may help.
-Look up its scientific name and age range.
+Look up it's scientific name and age range.
 Initialize it the way i did with the Coqui.

 <br>